ismailmmu/Transfer-learning-in-agriculture-a-review/README.md

 - **Insight 3**: Description of third insight.

 These insights reveal [observations, trends, or findings] and contribute to a deeper understanding of [Field].
+## Some important figures
+Below are some figures of our review:
 ### Figure 2: RISMA flow diagram for articles selection process.
 [RISMA flow diagram for articles selection process.]([Prisma.pdf](https://github.com/user-attachments/files/17708660/Prisma.pdf))